Canon T1i vs Olympus E-M10 II

 It is notable that the E-M10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T1i does not provide wifi capability.

-Both the T1i and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T1i and E-M10 II can be found, respectively, in the Canon T1i Manual (free pdf) or the online Olympus E-M10 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T1i and the Olympus E-M10 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.